open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 There are however some parts in storybook which are not fine-tuned for developing web components (the open-wc way).

-Let's look at some of those points an how we can improve them.
+Let's look at some of those points and how we can improve them.

 After a [typical setup](http://putlink) a workflow looks like this.